Back to Zopa risk management

 * These numbers are based on a fully diversified portfolio of all Zopa loans, and so should not be compared at the micro-loan level

-Zopa’s model of splitting lenders’ money into microloans (between £10 and 1% of your total investment) means that across all our products your money is lent to a range of borrowers in different risk markets to diversify your money and reduce the risk of potential losses.
+Zopa’s model of splitting investors’ money into microloans (between £10 and 1% of your total investment) means that across all our products your money is lent to a range of borrowers in different risk markets to diversify your money and reduce the risk of potential losses.